 Please, note that Thermaltake is using a 6-pin proprietary connector on these fans.
 Hence, the user has no control over the speed of these fans.
 Long pressing the RGB button for 3 seconds will transfer the lighting control to the motherboard.
 The fans will blink twice indicating the transfer of the control.
 This is vice versa.

-Next comes the thermal performance testing of the Thermaltake Level 20 GT ARGB Black Edition.
+Next comes the thermal performance testing of the Thermaltake Level 20 GT Review.
 Following configurations have been tested:

 - Stock configuration with front panel installed

 - The 200mm ARGB fans installed on the backside of the front rail with the front panel installed.